 Dance skills in technique, composition and performance to perform in a dance production and dance in different cultures.

 Year 9 Dance 2 leads to Year 10 Dance.

-To perform dance works in the Arts Showcase, extra curricula opportunity to audition for the Dance Star competition program and attend dance performances at the Adelaide Festival or Fringe.
+To perform dance works in the MADD Arts Festival, and attend dance performances at the Adelaide Festival Centre or AC Arts

 \$30 for costuming and specialist dance workshops..